organisciak/dissertation/document/5_design_objective.md

 Boards: 571.95m 22878 packages of 25k boards
 Pins: 207.5m 	8300 packages of 25k pins -->

 This is a very large amount of data, and only a sample was needed for this study.
-For the sample,

-- Random 25000 pin sitemap listings were downloaded
-- A process randomly pulled out pin listings, with each listing holding a 1% of being preserved
-- The collected pins were randomly ordered, and the full metadata of pins was collected against this master list.
+For the sample, random $25k$ pin sitemap listings were downloaded, a process randomly pulled out approximate $1\%$ pin listings, the collected pins were randomly ordered, and the full metadata of pins was collected against this master list.

-For the information retrieval system underlying this experiment's relevance judgments, a sample of 195k pins was collected and indexed.^[Attrition]
+For the information retrieval system underlying this experiment's relevance judgments, a sample of 195k pins was collected and indexed.[^Attrition]

-^[Attrition]: This sample was collected in 40k pin batches, and not all at once.
+[^Attrition]: This sample was collected in 40k pin batches, and not all at once.
   As a result, the final number of pins successfully downloaded was lower, at 184583 document.
 The time difference between batches provides a sense of attrition on Pinterest.
-  The first two batches of pins were collected against a five-month old sitemap, and 1.4-1.5k pins were no longer accessible per batch ($~3.4\%$ attrition).
+  The first two batches of pins were collected against a five-month old sitemap, and 1.4-1.5k pins were no longer accessible per batch (~3.4\% attrition).
-  Another batch was scraped when the sample list was 9 months old, and $6.4\%$ of the links were no longer active, the final two batches were collected 2 months later, with $7.2\%$ links missing.
+  Another batch was scraped when the sample list was 9 months old, and 6.4\% of the links were no longer active, the final two batches were collected 2 months later, with $7.2\%$ links no long online.

 \newthought{Queries were sampled} from auto-complete suggestions on Pinterest.
 When a user starts to type in a query, five suggestions appear.
 For example, typing 'r' will suggest 'recipes', 'red hair', 'rings', 'relationship quotes', and 'rustic wedding'.
 These appear to be the most probable queries starting with the provided string.
-For an insight of what types of queries are in the sampling frame and more generally what topics are popular among Pinterest users, Table {@tab:pop-pinterest} \ref{pop_pinterest} lists the auto-complete suggestions when each letter of the alphabet is entered into the search box.

-It should be noted, however, that a sample frame of just the most popular terms is too general.
+The top queries for each letter of the alphabet were collected for the sampling pool.
-To shift the sample away from the head of the distribution, the sampling frame will also include 500 queries derived from auto-complete suggestions based on two character strings: specifically, the one hundred most common two-character pairs occurring at the start of the English language.[^twoletter]
+To shift the sample list away from the most-popular queries, the sampling frame also included 500 queries derived from auto-complete suggestions based on two character strings: specifically, the one hundred most common two-character pairs occurring at the start of the English language [via @norvig_english_].

-[^twoletter]: Using the frequencies calculated by @norvig_english_, these are: TH, OF, AN, IN, TO, CO, RE, BE, FO, PR, WH, HA, MA, WI, HE, IS, NO, WA, ON, DE, ST, SE, AS, IT, CA, HI, SO, WE, AR, DI, MO, AL, SU, PA, FR, ME, OR, SH, LI, CH, WO, PO, EX, BY, AT, FI, PE, BU, LA, NE, UN, LE, SA, TR, HO, YO, LO, DO, FA, SI, GR, EN, AC, MI, TE, BO, BA, GO, SP, OU, PL, EV, AB, TA, RA, US, BR, CL, DA, GE, TI, FE, AD, MU, IM, AP, RO, NA, SC, PU, EA, CR, VI, CE, OT, AM, AG, UP, RI, VE.
+\newthought{Thirteen queries were sampled.}

-For each query, a description of what constitute the different levels of relevance will be written by myself, and the relevance of the first one hundred results will be rated by paid workers on a graded relevance scale.
+For each query, a description of what constitute the different levels of relevance was written by myself.

-It is likely that Pinterest's own retrieval model incorporates additional implicit feedback from users in the form of click-through data.
-This is a useful indicator of a item's quality, itself a form of crowd-contributed retrieval evidence, but is well-studied and too removed from the scope of this study to undertake.
+Three point categorical relevance was used, with not, somewhat, and very relevant as the options.

+Results to judge were generated using a Dirichlet-smoothed language modelling system.
+A basic form of query expansion was used wherein the original query was run, and a word list consisting of the top results was resubmitted as a secondary query.
+Given the short nature of these documents, document expansion in this style would have been appropriate [@efron_improving_2012], but the query expansion sufficed for widening the net for results.

+\newthought{}

+TODO note kazai finding that it's better to randomly order the results

 ###  Measurements